amooo-ooo/pep8plus/README.md

 Here are a few major features of pep8plus:

 - Customisation:
-Offers three different popular linters: Ruff, Pylint and Flake8.
+pep8plus offers three different popular linters: Ruff, Pylint and Flake8.
 With over 1000 built-in convention guides and rules combined, all convention settings are able to be easily activated and deactivated to share with students.
 - Shareability:
 Easily share customised convention settings to students by generating a custom link.
 - Open-source: